krritz/restaurant-response-to-covid19/README.md

 ## Restaurant Sentiment Analysis Around COVID-19
 The notebook for the sentiment analysis can be found here.

 _Note: plotly figures do not seem to be rendering using the github viewer for Jupyter Notebooks, even if you use nbviewer or view the html conversion of the notebook.
-I've uploaded htmls of the plotly figures into a seperate folder - you can download them there.
-I found the (annoying) easiest way to do this was to download the file as a .txt file and then manually delete the .txt extension, but if anyone knows a better way to do this, I'm all ears._
+I've uploaded htmls of the plotly figures into a seperate folder and compressed it - download that folder to view the interactive figures if you aren't downloading and running the notebook._